Custom Add-On Api.

 }

-In both the Source and the Target salesforce orgs add three new custom fields to the Account object:
+In both the Source and Target Salesforce orgs, add three new custom fields to the Account object:

-Create a new Account record in the Sourcesalesforce org and initialize it with the following values:
+Create a new Account record in the Source Salesforce org with the following values:

-• Leave the fields TEST__c and TEST1__c blank as we want to populate them on fly using our Add-On module.
+- Leave the fields TEST__c and TEST1__c blank as they will be populated on the fly using our Add-On module.

 After the job is completed, verify that the migration job was done correctly and the Add-On has worked as expected: